vackosar/vackosar.github.io/_posts/2022-04-10-googles-pathways-language-model-and-chain-of-thought.md

 ---
-title: "Google's Pathways Language Model and Chain-of-Thought Prompting"
+title: Google's Pathways Language Model and Chain-of-Thought Prompting
-description: "PaLM, the largest model as of early 2022, outperforms average human on grade school logic and math (BIG-bench) by simulating reasoning steps."
+description: PaLM, the largest model as of early 2022, outperforms average human on grade school logic and math (BIG-bench) by simulating reasoning steps.
 layout: post
 categories: ml
 date: 2022-04-10